Mets bullpen bounces back, Alonso 45th HR to beat Nats 8-4

 The Nationals scored three off reliever Jeurys Familia in the sixth to close within 7-4, with Anthony Rendon hitting a two-run double.
 Luis Avilan, who was part of the ninth-inning collapse the previous night, finished the sixth, Seth Lugo pitched two scoreless innings and Wilson handled the ninth.

-The Mets tagged Washington starter Anibal Sanchez for seven runs in five-plus innings.
+The Mets tagged Anibal Sanchez for seven runs in five-plus innings.
 Sanchez (8-7) lost for the first time since May 10, a span of 17 starts.

 TRAINER’S ROOM